If you’re planning to kick off your blogging (or content marketing) career, stick around. This article is going to get you started the right way.

 Nothing is more valuable to website owners than traffic.
 Don’t let somebody enjoy the fruits of your blogging labor, make sure you own your traffic!

 If you’re just starting out or haven’t earned all your tech stripes yet, start out with wordpress.com, and when you’re ready, make the step up to wordpress.org.
+You can build almost any site there, like this one by StayPrime.

 These two CMS’s are the world’s most popular for a reason!